-This policy has been developed in consultation with staff, pupils and parents.
+In 2021, this policy had been developed in consultation with staff, pupils and parents.
 The consultation and policy development process involved the following steps:

-1. Review - a working group gathered with all relevant information including relevant national, Diocesan and local guidance.

-2. Staff consultation - all school staff were given the opportunity to look at the policy and make recommendations.

-3. Pupil consultation - in whole class discussions pupils were asked as part of their PSHE curriculum what exactly pupils want from their Relationships education.

-4. Parent consultation - parents were then invited to respond to a questionnaire about the RSE content.

-5. Ratification - once amendments were made, the policy was shared with the working party again before governors and ratified.
-This policy will be reviewed every year using the above process, drawing on the views of pupils, parents, staff and the community at the time of review.
+- 1. Review a working group gathered with all relevant information including relevant national, diocesan and local guidance. - 2.
+Staff consultation all school staff were given the opportunity to look at the policy and make recommendations. - 3.
+Pupil consultation in whole class discussions pupils were asked as part of their PSHE curriculum what exactly pupils want from their Relationships education. - 4.
+Parent consultation parents were then invited to respond to a questionnaire about the RSE content. - 5.
+Ratification once amendments were made, the policy was shared with the working party again before governors and ratified.
+This policy will be reviewed every 2 years using the above process, drawing on the views of pupils, parents, staff and the community at the time of review.